haghard/sport-center/README.md

 `Akka-Cluster for distributed cluster membership`

 * Domain:  Loosely coupled command or query side microservice with sharded domain.
 We use Akka-Http, Akka-Persistense and Akka-Sharding to achieve this.
 Each Domain node is a place for one or several shards of the domain.
 Domain itself is a set of Persistent Actors.
 One Persistent Actor for one team.
-Every Game Persistent Actor persists incoming events in Event Journal(Mongo in owr case) and updates own state.
+Every Game Persistent Actor persists incoming events in Event Journal(Mongo in own case) and updates own state.
-           Domain node by itself could be Query-side-results or Query-side-standing
+Domain node by itself could be `query-side-results` or `query-side-standing`:

-              * Query-side-results node respond on results query like
+  * query-side-results node respond on results query like
         http://{ip}:{port}/api/results/{dt} - returns all results for defined date
         http://{ip}:{port}/api/results/{team}/last - returns last default 5 results

-              * Query-side-standing node respond standing query http://{ip}:{port}/api/standings/{dt} - returns teams standing for defined date
+  * query-side-standing node respond standing query http://{ip}:{port}/api/standings/{dt} - returns teams standing for defined date

 We can run as many as we want Query-side-results and Query-side-standing node for scalability